dotnet/AspNetCore.Docs/aspnet/fundamentals/configuration.rst

 Getting and setting configuration settings
 ------------------------------------------

-ASP.NET 5's configuration system has been re-architected from previous versions of ASP.NET, which relied on ``System.Configuration`` and XML configuration files like ``web.config``.
+ASP.NET Core 1's configuration system has been re-architected from previous versions of ASP.NET, which relied on ``System.Configuration`` and XML configuration files like ``web.config``.
 The new `configuration model <https://github.com/aspnet/Configuration>`_ provides streamlined access to key/value based settings that can be retrieved from a variety of providers.
 Applications and frameworks can then access configured settings using the new :ref:`Options pattern <options-config-objects>`

 To work with settings in your ASP.NET application, it is recommended that you only instantiate an instance of ``Configuration`` in your application's ``Startup`` class.
 Then, use the :ref:`Options pattern <options-config-objects>` to access individual settings.